Thomas Knight (MP for Canterbury): Early life

 Knight was the son of William Brodnax of Godmersham, Kent, and his second wife Anne May, daughter of Christopher May of Greenwich.
 He matriculated at Balliol College, Oxford on 2 June 1720, aged 18.
 In 1726, he succeeded his father in the family estate at Godmersham.
-Also in 1726, he succeeded his cousin Dame Anne May in the May estates at Rawmere, Sussex, and changed his name by a 1726 Act of Parliament to May.
+Also in 1726, he succeeded his cousin Dame Anne May in the May estates at Rawmere, Sussex, and changed his name by a private act of Parliament, Brodnax's Name Act 1726 (13 Geo.
+1. c.
+4 Pr.) to May.
 He married Jane Monke, daughter of William Monke of Buckingham House, Shoreham, at Gray's Inn Chapel on 11 July 1729.
 In 1732 he rebuilt the house at Godmersham.
 He served as Sheriff of Kent for 1729.

 Career

 As May, he was elected Tory Member of Parliament (MP) for Canterbury at the 1734 British general election.
 He voted with the Opposition and did not stand at the 1741 British general election.
 In 1738, he changed his name by Act of Parliament to Knight after inheriting the Chawton estates under the will of Elizabeth Knight, widow of Bulstrode Knight (who was her second husband, her first being William Woodward Knight. of Dean).